 I folded my chair and walked slowly down the walkway when a young woman turned her head to the left.
 As our eyes met, the sadness of her soul was reflected in her eyes.
 Yes, the same brokenness that I saw in my patients on the Behavioral Health Unit was evidenced in another victim to their circumstances.
 I decided to interrupt the melancholy mood that was prevalent among the beachgoers packing up to leave.
 I stopped, looked at the ocean and said, “Isn’t she beautiful?” to which she replied, “Yes, and the breeze makes it perfect.”

 We smiled.
-But, before we could continue our conversation, again the siren sounded loudly, ending all thoughts of watching the serene waves become angry and forceful.
-The young woman left quickly with tears streaming down her face, entered her vehicle, held the steering wheel with both hands, placing her head into her outstretched arms.
-As, my friends and I drove away, I whispered a prayer asking God to heal the stranger’s broken-heart.
+But, before we could continue our conversation, again the siren sounded loud, ending all thoughts of watching the serene waves become angry and forceful.
+The young woman left quickly with tears streaming down her face, entered her vehicle, held the steering wheel with both hands, placing her head into her arms.
+As my friends and I drove away, I whispered a prayer asking God to heal the stranger’s broken heart.

 We live in a time where advancements in technology have soared along with the statistics for suicide, depression, anxiety, and worries because love is running on empty.
 I invite you to look outside of yourself and speak to someone with eyes that reveal “all is not well.”
 Just a simple “How are you ?” may provide a calm moment in their stormy sea of mental, emotional, and spiritual anguish.